 Loan originations are developed from continuing business with (i) depositors and borrowers, (ii) real estate broker referrals, (iii) customer referrals, and (iv) walk-in customers.
 All of the Company's lending is subject to its written underwriting standards and loan origination procedures.
 Upon receipt of a loan application, it is first reviewed by a loan officer in the loan department who checks applications for accuracy and completeness.
-The Company's underwriting department then gathers the required information to assess the borrower's ability to repay the loan, the adequacy of the proposed collateral, the employment stability, and the credit-worthiness of the borrower.
+The Company's underwriting department reviews all information evaluated and gathered by the loan officer to ensure the loan is underwritten to meet program guidelines.
 The financial resources of the borrower and the borrower's credit history, as well as the collateral securing the loan, are considered an integral part of each risk evaluation prior to approval.
 A credit report is obtained to verify specific information relating to the applicant's credit standing.
 Income is verified using W-2 information, tax returns, or pay-stubs of the potential borrower.
 In the case of a real estate loan, an appraisal of the real estate intended to secure the proposed loan is undertaken by an independent appraiser approved by the Company.
-The board of directors has established secured, unsecured and one- to- four- family lending authorities for each loan officer.
+The board of directors has established secured, unsecured and one- to- fourfamily lending authorities for each loan officer.
 Loans over an individual officer's lending limits must be approved by a loan officer with a higher lending limit.
-The highest individual lending limit being \$500,000 on one- to- fourfamily residential properties for the senior loan officer and one real estate loan officer.
+The highest individual lending limit being \$500,000 on one- to- four- family residential properties for the senior loan officer and one real estate loan officer.
 The highest secured limit is also \$500,000, but on a combined basis of the president and senior loan officer.
-Loans with a principal balance over this limit must be approved by the directors' loan committee. which meets weekly, or as needed, and consists of the chairman of the board, all outside directors, the president, the senior loan officer and loan officers.
+Loans with a principal balance over this limit or any size loan to customers with combined total debt over \$500,000 must be approved by the directors' loan committee, which meets weekly, or as needed, and consists of the chairman of the board, all outside directors, the president, the senior loan officer and loan officers.
 The senior loan officer and loan officers do not vote on the loans presented.
 The board of directors ratifies all loans that are originated.
 Once the loan is approved, the applicant is informed and a closing date is scheduled.
 Loan commitments are typically funded within 45 days.